 You only ever study in solitude and refuse to ask anyone else for help.

-Studying on your own is fine (even preferable), but having other people around to bounce ideas off of can be insanely helpful.
+Studying on your own is fine (even preferable), but having people you can bounce ideas off of can be insanely helpful.

 Convince a friend or family member to let you “teach” them the material—the gaps in your understanding will become more obvious when you try to explain a topic to an uninformed party.
-Most importantly, take advantage of your professors and attend office hours or shoot them an email if you’re confused about something.
+Most importantly, take advantage of your professors and contact them if you’re confused about something.
 You won’t regret it.

 6. The Full-Out Panic

-You suddenly realize how much work you have to do and completely freak out, flipping tables and curling into a ball on the floor in the middle of the stacks.
+You suddenly realize how much work you have to do and completely freak out, ripping up pages and curling into a ball under your desk.

 Take a break.
 Have a healthy snack, go for a mind-boosting walk, stretch out your cramped muscles, or take a deep breath.
 Oh, and maybe switch from coffee to water.
 Everybody gets overwhelmed and sometimes it just takes a few minutes of distance to calm your mind.